Maliverse/c2pa-kyc-signing/README.md

 from pixels whether it looks authentic.

 Built as the Layer 2 reference implementation for an MSc research project on deepfake-resistant identity verification in Nigerian fintech.
+Applies C2PA content provenance to regulated financial KYC, a domain the standard does not currently address.

 ## Why provenance rather than detection